Tromso-Senja Ferry: Info, Timetables & Prices

 Tromso Senja ferry price for foreign registered vehicles 2024

-Prices for the foreign registered cars
+Prices for foreign registered cars

-Does the Brensholmen-Botnhamn Ferry Go?
+Does The Brensholmen-Botnhamn Ferry Go?

 Capacity issues aren’t the only problem that can complicate your trip between Tromsø and Senja.
 It’s also possible that you’ll arrive at the ferry terminal and find that the ferry isn’t running due to weather conditions or technical issues.